Danish Easter Traditions

 Have you noticed the colorful flowers popping up everywhere?
 Vintergækker (snowdrops), erantis (winter aconite), and påskeliljer (daffodils) are blossoming, and after a long dark winter, the small flowers get Danes very excited.
 It is also a lovely reminder that spring is just around the corner.

 Easter Sunday usually gathers the family together for lunch.
 The lunch menu often consists of some traditional Danish dishes such as pork meatballs, lamb and ‘skidenæg’ (hardboiled egg in a mustard sauce).
-Other popular dishes are fish fillets, herring with curry salad, eggs, salmon and liver pâté all served as open sandwiches.
+Other popular dishes are fish fillets, herring with curry salad, eggs, salmon and liver pâté - most of them served on the beloved rye bread.

 Gækkebrev